-Other matter
+Other Matter

-The Fund's financial statements for the year ended 31 December 2019 were audited by another auditor who expressed an unqualified opinion on those financial statements on 30 March 2020.
+The financial statements of the Fund as at and for the year ended 31 December 2021 were audited by another auditor who expressed unmodified opinion on those financial statement on 15 March 2022.

-Responsibilities of management and those charged with governance for the financial statements
+Responsibilities of Management and Those Charged with Governance for the Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS Standards and their preparation in compliance with the applicable provisions of Law No. (1) of 2017 (as amended) concerning the Financial System of the Government of Abu Dhabi and instructions issued by the Department of Finance and applicable provisions of the laws and regulations and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Fund Manager is responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Fund's financial reporting process.
+Those Charged with Governance are responsible for overseeing the Fund's financial reporting process.